rob-myers/rob-myers.github.io/docs/plan.md

 > And this story I heard everywhere in my travels through the cities of the Great Redoubt, which travels began when I came upon my seventeenth year, and continued for ~~three~~ _two_ years and two hundred and ~~twenty five~~ _seventy_ days, being even then but one day in each city, as was the custom in the training of every child.

+Andros is known for the uncanny nature of his Brain-Elements.
+He has exhibited remote transmission and hearing, with unconfirmed relic manifestation and prior life memories.
+In so far as these memories are concerned, the Historians apparently want to believe him -- a rare event in itself!

-His brain-element aptitude necessitates his ordination as a Novice in the Upper Pyramid.
+Naturally, the Sangha has insisted he ordain as a Novice in the Upper Pyramid.

 ...